ILIAS-eLearning/ILIAS/docs/development/how-to-write-a-privacy.md

 ## 4 Next steps » Submitting PRIVACY.md for review

 Once you have outlined the necessary details using this template, you may choose to submit your PRIVACY.md for review by technical editors or the SIG Law & E-Learning.
-The can assist with:
+They can assist with:
   -	Polishing the English for clarity and consistency.
   -	Ensuring alignment with other PRIVACY.md files.
   -	Improving overall intelligibility.